adaptNMT/crisisMT/README.md

 # crisisMT
 Experimental results and notebooks for crisis MT paper

-Custom GPTs available at the following link (with a ChatGPT subscription):
+Custom GPTs are available at the following link (with a ChatGPT subscription):

 1) EN-GA Translation: